mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/reference.md

 ##### `formatText(text, options)`
 Performs formatting of text including Markdown, highlighting mentions and search terms and converting URLs, hashtags, @mentions and ~channels to links by taking a string and returning a string of formatted HTML.

-* `text` - String of text to format, e.g. a post's message
+* `text` - String of text to format, e.g. a post's message.
 * `options` - (Optional) An object containing the following formatting options
  * `searchTerm` - If specified, this word is highlighted in the resulting HTML.
 Defaults to nothing.
  * `mentionHighlight` - Specifies whether or not to highlight mentions of the current user.
 Defaults to true.